flusio/Flus/README.md

 ## Maintainer guide

-This guide is intended to myself, as a maintainer of flusio.
+This guide is intended to myself, as a maintainer of Flus.

 1. [How to release a new version](/docs/release.md)